kuno/GAHelloWorld/nodejs/README.md

 The MIT License

-Copyright &copy; 2011 John Guan 'kuno' Qing
+Copyright &copy; 2011 Guan 'kuno' Qing

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal